arjunkannan131/Distracted-driving-hat/README.md

 References:
  - User's Guide for the MSP430G2553 LaunchPad™ Development Kit

+Code Architecture:

+In this project, an MPU6050, LCD and motors were interfaced with an MSP430.
+The LCD did not require any specific protocol of communication, hence by simply setting the pins connected to it to GPIO and output it was possible to interface with it.
+The same goes for the vibration motors, which were connected to GPIO pins.
+The MPU6050, however, required setting up I2C communication and hence was connected to pins P1.6 and P1.7.
+Furthermore, one button is used to change states from: Start -> Calibration -> Distraction Measurement -> End -> Start (again).

+The program begins by initializing all peripherals and the i2c communication and is also initialized by state 0.
+After all initialization, the program remains in an infinite while loop that checks the states and perform appropriate commands.

+Through interrupts, whenever a button is called it moves to the next state and performs some commands before leaving as detailed below in the description of states.

+a.
+State = 0 (Start)
+ - The LCD screen displays a message asking the user to press the button to start
+ - Upon pressing the button, the display is updated to ask the user to calibrate and state is changed to state = 1
+b.
+State = 1 (Calibration)
+ - The LCD is displaying the calibration message as was set up upon leaving state 0.
+ - Upon pressing the button, the display is updated to show the distracted time, sets the benchmark accelerometer value and changes to state = 2
+c.
+State = 2 (Distraction measurement)
+ - This state is highly called upon in the infinite while loop to compare the current accelerometer value with the benchmark set in calibration
+ - There are two levels of distraction, level 1 triggers two motors and level 2 triggers an additional 2 motors.
+ - In the infinite while loop, a counter of iterations is used to count the distracted time (saved in in a variable that counts the seconds) and updates the LCD each 10 distracted seconds
+ - Inside the infinite while loop, there are  smaller while loops used to measure if still distracted and at what level and increments the counters and trigger motors.
+ - Upon pressing the button, the display is updated to show the total accumalated distracted time and changes to state = 3
+d.
+State = 3 (End)
+ - In this state, the LCD is showing the total accumulated distracted time and does not update anymore.
+ - Upon pressing the button, the display is updated to show the start message again and changes to state = 0

+The infinite while loop is one of the main parts of the code architecture, as it does pooling of states and also pooling of accelerometer values.
+If has an if statement checking if it is in state 2 and if it is, the distraction values are measured by being compared with the benchmark calibrated accelerometer value.
+If it is not in state 2, then simply what it does is keeping the counters at 0 so they are resetted when entering state = 2.

 Hardware Parts List:
  - Component Name (Quantity)
  1. MSP430G2553 Launchpad (1)